cora-schallock/python-school-survival-guide/python_fundamentals/exceptions/exceptions.md

 #### Example #1: Basic try-except
 Let's say that we want to write a program that asks the user for a number and calculates the [factorial](https://en.wikipedia.org/wiki/Factorial) of that number.

-We begin by defing a fatocial function:
+We begin by defing a function to calculate the factorial:
 ```
 def factorial(x):
     if x == 0: